-Configuration mode

-Release Modification 12.2(40)SG This command was introduced on the Catalyst 4500 series switch using a Supervisor Engine 6E.

-Configuring of service-policies in this mode is supported on the Supervisor Engine 6-E and Catalyst 4900M chassis.
+Syntax Description vlan Specifies a list of VLANs. "," "-" operators can be used; such as, 1-10,20.
+Defaults This command has no default settings.
+Command Modes Configuration mode Command History 12.2(40)SG This command was introduced on the Catalyst 4500 series switch using a Supervisor Engine 6E.
+Usage Guidelines f service-policies in this mode is supported on the Supervisor Engine 6-E and Catalyst 4900M chassis.
 In Supervisor Engines V through 10GE and earlier, a service-policy has to attach to SVI to apply VLAN-based policies.
 Even though an SVI is not needed in all cases, such as when you use your Catalyst 4500 series switch as a pure Layer 2 switch, you are required to create an SVI.

-To remove the requirement of creating an SVI, VLAN configuration mode is introduced on the Supervisor Engine 6-E and Catalyst 4900M chassis.
-With this command you can specify lists of VLANs and the input and output policies that are applied.
-To configure your system in this mode there is no requirement for you to create SVIs, or create VLAN or VTP mode interactions.
-Once the VLAN becomes active the configuration becomes active on that VLAN.
-You can use "-" or "," extensions to specifying VLAN list.

-This example shows how to configure a service policy while in VLAN configuration mode and display the new service policy:
+To remove the requirement of creating an SVI, VLAN configuration mode is introduce Supervisor Engine 6-E and Catalyst 4900M chassis.
+With this command you can speci- and the input and output policies that are applied.
+To configure your system in this me requirement for you to create SVIs, or create VLAN or VTP mode interactions.
+Once becomes active the configuration becomes active on that VLAN.
+You can use "-" or " specifying VLAN list.
+Examples This example s the new servic shows how to configure a service policy while in VLAN configuration mode and display e policy: Switch(config Switch(config Switch# show r ! vlan configur service-po j)#vlan configuration 30-40 g-vlan-config)#service-policy input p1 g-vlan-config)#end running configuration begin vlan configuration cation 30-40 blicy input p1 vlan internal vlan 2-1000 !
+Switch# L allocation policy ascending !

-'''

-Switch#configure terminal

-Switch(config) #vlan configuration 30-40

-Switch(config-vlan-config) #service-policy input p1

-Switch(config-vlan-config) #end

-Switch#show running configuration | begin vlan configuration !

-vlan configuration 30-40

-service-policy input p1

-!

-vlan internal allocation policy ascending !

-vlan 2-1000

-!

-Switch#

-'''